chill117/sequel/readme.md

 })
 ```
 Here we've defined a `User` model, with `username` and `email` fields.
-For most applications, these two fields should be unique, so we use a unique key.
+For most applications, these two fields should be unique, so we use a unique key for each.

 When we attempt to create a new user with the same username or email as an existing user:
 ```js